drogalis/SPSC-Queue/README.md

   Writes over the reader if the queue is full.

-  **Note: Writes over entire queue, use with caution.**
+  **Note: If writer surpasses reader, the entire queue will be erased.
+Use with caution.**

 - `[[nodiscard]] bool try_push(const T& val) noexcept(SPSC_NoThrow_Type<T>);`

-  Returns bool and fails to write if the queue is full.
+  Returns bool, and fails to write if the queue is full.

 - `[[nodiscard]] bool try_pop(T& val) noexcept;`

-  Returns bool and fails to read if the queue is empty.
+  Returns bool, and fails to read if the queue is empty.

 - `[[nodiscard]] std::size_t size() const noexcept;`

-  Returns the number of elements in the SPSC Queue.
+  Returns the number of elements in the SPSC queue.

 - `[[nodiscard]] bool empty() const noexcept;`